 Bottom line: These teams have no compass, no cohesion, and no culture.
 Therefore, reps have no reason to stay.
 A high-turnover “death spiral” is all but guaranteed.

-Why Low-Turnover Organizations Outperform the Rest.
+Two Reasons Why Low-Turnover Organizations Outperform the Rest.

 Their teams are empowered by real-time knowledge and a fine-tuned methodology.

 Sales reps know who their ideal customer is and where to hunt for new business.
 They understand how buyers make decisions.
 They know when and how to close the sale.

 They spend at least 65% of their time selling.
 They are free to focus on maximizing their compensation and improving their effectiveness.